Information for current students and residents

 7.4.
 Defect and damage reporting

 The College seeks to respond quickly to any problems with equipment or furnishing in rooms.
-Any fault or damage which occurs after occupancy has commenced must be notified to the relevant area.
-In College and in College houses this should be via the online repair form.
-In Swirles Court this should be via the Swirles Court Porters’ Lodge.
+Any fault or damage which occurs after occupancy has commenced must be notified.
+This should be via the online repair form.

 Repairs are normally completed during working hours (Monday-Friday 08.30 – 16.30), but emergency cover is available 24 hours a day for major leaks etc. There is a Service Level Agreement in place defining anticipated repair times (see Appendix C).